UTM Basics and How to Make the Most of It in 7 Easy Steps

 Lastly, not using SEO keywords in your UTM phrases and URL structure is a major oversight.
 You can rely on tools such as Google Keyword Planner and SEM Rush to discover which keywords and phrases are popular in your industry.
 Apply these words into your URLs and UTM tracking parameters to achieve even better engagement and traffic towards your website.

 When all is said and done, UTMs will allow you to track the performance and engagement of your links across the URL network present on your website.
 However, UTMs will not entice customers to engage with your content any more than regular URL structures would.
+In other words, it won't help you with collecting leads, but it will tell you where they came from.

 Their sole purpose is to give insight into how visitor patterns work in terms of your website’s traffic.
-In that respect, UTM tracking is an invaluable marketing tool which will help you improve your customer engagement across the board.
+In that respect, UTM tracking is an invaluable marketing tool that will help you improve your customer engagement across the board.